 I am lucky enough to have been to Belize multiple times.
 I have experienced the reef in many ways.
 I can unequivocally say that the best way to explore Belize’s barrier reef is aboard a sailing catamaran.
 Day trips don’t even compare.
 If you are looking for an incredible Caribbean vacation that can be as active or relaxed as you wish, I highly recommend this trip.

 This Belize Catamaran Charter Cruise review was written by an AdventureSmith Explorations crew member.
+For more Belize resources see our Belize Travel Guide.
 Read all our Small Ship Cruise Reviews for more trip reports, or contact one of our Adventure Specialists to learn more about family travel, custom travel, charter cruises, small ship cruises and wilderness adventures: 1-800-728-2875.